uqtmiller/uqtmiller.github.io/_pages/recruitment.md

 **Applications close**: Wednesday 27th March 2024 at 11.00pm AEST.

-The first position is for a Postdoctoral Research Fellow with experience in human factors, HCI, psychology, or related area.
+The first position is for a Postdoctoral Research Fellow with experience in **human factors, HCI, psychology of AI**, or related area.

-The second position if for a Postdoctoral Research Fellow with experience in human-centred machine learning.
+The second position is for a Postdoctoral Research Fellow with experience in **human-centred machine learning**.

 ## Selection criteria